Smiling H1 - 1920 x 116

 La Befana, which coincides with the feast of the Epiphany on 6 January, is a public holiday in Italy.

-The Epiphany is a national holiday across Italy, with public offices closed, and marks the official end of the Christmas season.
+The Epiphany is a national holiday across Italy, with schools and public offices closed, and marks the official end of the Christmas season.

 In the Bible tradition the feast of the Epiphany is when the Three Wise Men arrive in Bethlehem bearing gifts for Baby Jesus on the 12th day of Christmas.